Can I have sex during the COVID-19 pandemic?

 Can I have sex during COVID-19 if I don’t live with my partner?

-If you don’t live with your partner(s), then according to the guidelines around social distancing, you should not see your partner.
+If you don’t live with your partner(s), then it is not recommended that you have sex with them.
 It’s important that everyone stays at home and limits close contact with others as much as possible.
 If you were to see your partner, you must keep 2 metres apart at all times.
 This means it wouldn’t be possible for you to have sex while social distancing.
 This also means you should avoid kissing or having any other kind of close contact with someone who is not part of your household.

 It's important to remember that close sexual contact between you and someone you don't live with can put you both at risk of contracting the coronavirus, especially since either of you could have the virus and not be showing symptoms.
 It also puts the people you live with at risk too.

 If you are unable to have sex with your partner, you can be intimate in other ways.
 This can be as simple as checking in with each other, spending time together (even if this is remotely), or sharing things that you like about each other.
 Find out how you can stay connected to your partner while social distancing.

 If you decide to start sexting, there are some things to consider.
 Make sure you and your partner are both comfortable with the idea, and only continue with it if it’s enjoyable for both of you.